Skip to content.

 • Site-specific emergency exits and meeting locations

-Employers with over 500 retail employees nationwide must install panic buttons in their New York workplaces by January 1, 2027.
-These physical or mobile panic buttons are designed to alert emergency services when activated, transmitting the employee’s location and contacting law enforcement.
-Mobile-based panic buttons must only be installed on employer-provided devices and cannot be used for employee tracking unless activated.
+Employers with over 500 retail employees statewide must install silent response buttons in their New York workplaces by January 1, 2027.
+Every retail employee with a silent response button to request immediate assistance from a security officer, manager, or supervisor while the employee is working at the employee’s location in case of an emergency.
+Such silent response button may be a device that is installed in an easily accessible location in the workplace, or a wearable or mobile phone-based button.
+Mobile-based silent buttons must only be installed on employer-provided devices and cannot be used for employee tracking unless activated.

 As New York and California spearhead efforts to legislate workplace violence prevention, other states are likely to follow suit.
 Retail employers nationwide should prepare for the growing trend toward enhanced safety regulations and consider proactive steps to align with these evolving standards.